 New Jersey Rear-End Collision Attorney

 If you’ve been injured in a rear-end accident, you need a law firm with the skillset and know-how to get you the full compensation you need to cover your injuries, lost wages, and other losses.
-Brach Eichler Trial Lawyers is that law firm, and our New Jersey car accident attorneys want to help.
+Brach Eichler Injury Lawyers is that law firm, and our New Jersey car accident attorneys want to help.

 Chances are good that if you are involved in a car crash, it is going to be a rear-end collision.
 The National Highway Traffic Safety Administration estimates that 2.9 million crashes annually are rear-end accidents.
 That means 40 percent of all crashes are rear-ended accidents.
 Many people tend to associate rear-end crashes with minor fender benders.
 However, rear-end collisions can be extremely dangerous and cause serious injuries, even in what may at first appear to be a minor accident.

-At Brach Eichler Trial Lawyers, we take rear-end accident claims seriously.
+At Brach Eichler Injury Lawyers, we take rear-end accident claims seriously.
 These accidents can cause serious injuries to the head, neck, face, and spine, leaving a victim in pain and struggling to find relief.
 If you or a loved one has been on the receiving end of a rear-end accident, you may be able to recover compensation for your medical bills and time away from work.

-Before you let an insurance company dictate to you what your claim is worth, contact the legal team at Brach Eichler Trial Lawyers for help.
+Before you let an insurance company dictate to you what your claim is worth, contact the legal team at Brach Eichler Injury Lawyers for help.
 We can review the facts surrounding your case and help you negotiate with the insurance adjusters.
 Contact our office today at (973) 364-8300 to review your legal options and get the compensation you are entitled to.